prestys/Ruby-Challenges/ruby_chapter_3_challenges/README.md

 ### Installing Dependencies

 You don't need to install bundler again, but you should consider this set of exercises to be a new project with its own dependencies.
-Make sure you're in the `challenges` directory of chapter 3 and then do this...
+Make sure you're in the `ruby_chapter_3_challenges` directory and then do this...

 ```shell
 ; bundle install